How to buy Pental (PTL) shares

 Have Pental 's shares ever split?

-Pental 's shares were split on a 1:15 basis on 23 November 2014.
-So if you had owned 15 shares the day before before the split, the next day you'd have owned 1 share.
+Pental 's shares were split on a 1:15 basis on 24 November 2014.
+So if you had owned 15 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Pental shares – just the quantity.
 However, indirectly, the new 1400% higher share price could have impacted the market appetite for Pental shares which in turn could have impacted Pental 's share price.

 Pental share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Pental 's is 0.1231.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Pental 's is 0.0935.
 This would suggest that Pental 's shares are less volatile than average (for this exchange).

 Pental Limited manufactures, markets, and distributes personal, household, and commercial products in Australia, New Zealand, and Asia.
 The company provides soap, laundry, and dishwashing products, as well as stain removers, bleaches, firelighters.
 It offers products under the AIM, Country Life, Duracell, Huggie, Janola, Jiffy Firelighters, Little Lucifer, Lux, Martha's, Procell, Softly, Sunlight, Velvet, and White King brands.
 The company was formerly known as Symex Holdings Limited and changed its name to Pental Limited in January 2013.
 Pental Limited was incorporated in 1999 and is headquartered in Melbourne, Australia.